 This is what Rotary has been throughout the 20th century and is the essence of "Guy Gundaker's view of Rotary".
-It is precisely because we have grown, supported, and increased the "valuable and true Rotarians" who are filled with the spirit of Rotary that "Grow Rotary" has been able to make steady progress.
-So let's continue to share "Guy Gundaker's view of Rotary", which is full of attraction and value, with our new members.
-For we are Rotarians of fellowship, integrity, and toleration.
+Because we have grown, supported, and increased the "worthy and true Rotarians" who are filled with "Rotary Spirit", "Grow Rotary" has been steady.
+In fact, from the post-World War II period through the end of the 20th century, the number of Rotarians worldwide steadily increased.